Chinese Studies

 Head of China Section

-Office Hours (2023-24): Tue.
+Office Hours (2023-24): Thur.
 12:10-13:10.
-Room 43638 Humanities
+Humanities 44614

 Research interests: Anthropology of modern and contemporary China, with a focus on children, youth, and education; women, gender, and the family; science and subjectivity; national identity, militarism, and the nation-state; rights and legal consciousness of children and youth in China.